What is an overactive thyroid?

 - Surgery – your thyroid gland can be partially or entirely removed during an operation.
 This option is usually considered if medication does not work or if your thyroid gland is swollen.
 After surgery, you will need to take levothyroxine for the rest of your life (3).

-What are the related health risks?
+What are the health risks of hyperthyroidism?

 An overactive thyroid can cause complications if it is not treated appropriately or early enough.
 Some of the related health risks are: